Richard W. Leche: Leche as governor

+Nevertheless, Leche was (like Long) politically progressive, supporting measures such as legislation designed to improve working conditions.
+In 1938, for instance, voiced his support for President Roosevelt’s wage-hour law during an address to the American Federation of Labor (AFL) in 1938, while also praising Roosevelt for describing the South as "the nation's number one economic problem."
+Leche was himself praised by AFL president William Green as an executive "with a progressive and liberal attitude toward modern day social and economic problems."
+Indeed, a number of progressive labor laws were introduced during Leche's time as governor.
+An Act of February the 7th 1938 provided for extended coverage of unemployment compensation benefits while extending the maximum duration of such benefits from 15 to 18 weeks and also reducing the waiting period (as noted by one study) “from 4 weeks within 52 consecutive weeks to 2 weeks within 26.”
+Two Acts approved on June the 7th 1938 introduced limits on night work and working hours for women in various industries, while also providing the Commissioner of Labor to ensure the safety of boilers.
+An Act of June the 7th 1938 established a minimum-wage division within the Department of Labor, with the aim of establishing standards of labour conditions and minimum wages for women and girls who worked in any industry in municipalities with a population of over 100,000 people.

+Corruption was to become the major feature of his administration.
 In a reconciliation with the administration of President Franklin Delano Roosevelt, Leche promised to cease using Long's Share Our Wealth rhetoric and to support New Deal programs.
-In return, Roosevelt dropped investigation of the Long machine on tax evasion charges and restored federal patronage to Louisiana.
+In return, Roosevelt dropped an investigation of the Long machine on tax evasion charges and restored federal patronage to Louisiana.
 The resulting flow of federal funds, accompanied with widespread graft and corruption, became dubbed the "Second Louisiana Purchase" by contemporaries.
 While some of the federal funds were from the Public Works Administration to construct new buildings at Louisiana State University and expand New Orleans's Charity Hospital, Leche and his administration took their rapprochement with Roosevelt as free license to steal as much as possible.
 Once the corruption became too blatant, though, Leche and several of his cronies, including Superintendent of Construction George Caldwell and President James Monroe Smith at LSU, were indicted in what were termed the "Louisiana Scandals" in 1939.
 Beset by scandal and accusations, Leche resigned the governorship on June 26, 1939; he was succeeded by his lieutenant governor, Earl Kemp Long.